AntoninoRando/PDFlashcards/README.md

 ## Scheduling Algorithm

 The scheduling of [Flashcards](src/components/Flashcards/Flashcard.vue) is handled by these files:
-- [`flashcardsScheduler.js`](src/flashcardsScheduler.js): implements the scheduling logic;
+- [`flashcardsScheduler.ts`](src/flashcardsScheduler.ts): implements the scheduling logic;
-- [`StudySet.vue`](src/components/Flashcards/StudySet.vue): manages the UI aspects of the studyset, and uses the logic inside the `flashcardsScheduler.js` to schedule cards as the user reviews cards;
+- [`StudySet.vue`](src/components/Flashcards/StudySet.vue): manages the UI aspects of the studyset, and uses the logic inside the `flashcardsScheduler.ts` to schedule cards as the user reviews cards;
 - [`FlashcardsParser.ts`](src/FlashcardParser/FlashcardsParser.ts): converts a .txt studyset representation to its code aspect.
 In doing so, sets some initial study value for the flashcards, which will be used for scheduling.

 This project now implements the [FSRS (Free Spaced Repetition Scheduler)](https://github.com/open-spaced-repetition/fsrs4anki/wiki/The-Algorithm) to determine when cards should be reviewed.